MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 ## Remove Autoinstrumentation for AKS

 Ensure that you do not have any instrumented deployments.
-To uninstrument an instrumented deployment consider removing the associated Instrumentation custom resource and run kubectl rollout restart on the deployment.
+To uninstrument an instrumented deployment remove the associated Instrumentation custom resource and run kubectl rollout restart on the deployment.
 Next run the following command.

 ```azurecli
 az aks update --resource-group={resource_group} --name={cluster_name} --disable-azure-monitor-app-monitoring
 ```

  > [!NOTE]
- > If you have instrumented deployments then this feature will not be removed unitl the last instrumented deployment is uninstrumented or removed.
+ > If you have instrumented deployments remaining after the feature is disabled they will continue to be instrumented unitl they are redeployed to their original uninstrumented state or deleted.

 ## Annotations